lunarwriter/IFE-MS-2/README.md

 __Media__

-* The background image was taken from [Pexels](https://pexels.com/ "pexels credits")
 * The images for the back of the memory cards cards taken from [Pexels](https://www.pexels.com/photo/light-nature-bird-night-7978823/ "backface image credits")
 * Front face images on the memory cards taken from [Pinterest](https://nl.pinterest.com/pin/824792119237101317/ "front face image credits")